tardate/LittleArduinoProjects/Electronics101/555Timer/ContinuityTester/README.md

 * I'm using MOSFETs to assist with getting a reasonably sharp on/off transition
 * the continuity probes complete the pull-up of the first n-channel MOSFET (Q1)
     * R1 and R2 are selected so that a low resistance between the probes will turn on the FET
-  * but a probe resistance above aroung 200Ω will be too high to generate a sufficient gate voltage to turn on the FET
+    * but a probe resistance above around 200Ω will be too high to generate a sufficient gate voltage to turn on the FET
     * R1 and R2 are quite low values in order for low probe resistances to effect a relatively steep voltage curve
     * when in use, this means up to [5mA](https://www.wolframalpha.com/input/?i=3V%2F%28220%CE%A9%2B330%CE%A9%29) dissipated through the probes - not great for efficiency
 * since the voltage divider approach is setup for a small on-resistance band, it typically doesn't turn the N-FET fully "on",
     * to compensate for this, I have it in turn switching a p-channel FET
     * the P-FET has a high value pull-up resistor, so only a modest signal from the N-FET will switch the P-FET on hard (and hence the buzzer circuit)

 An afterthought that I haven't had a chance to test yet: I could probably put another resistor at the source of Q1 and use it as a virtual ground for the probe/pull-up; as long as this still allows enough headroom for sufficient Vgs, it should achieve the low resistance threshold while also minimising power loss